 There is a lot of magic that comes from participating in an online course.
 The number one point is that it can be done from anywhere, at any time.
 If you want to do a web development course at 2 am while sitting in bed, surrounded by snacks, you can.
 If you want to sit on the train on the way to work and learn how to set up the digital marketing for your new small business adventure, you can.

 Of course, leaning face-to-face does have its advantages, too.
 But they can be a little bit off when it comes to timings, and courses often end up being squeezed around your regular life.
-It’s not easy working 9-5.30, scoffing down a sandwich, then rushing off to a lesson which starts dead on 6 pm.
+It’s not easy working 9-5.30, scoffing down a sandwich, then rushing off to a lesson which starts dead at 6 pm.
 It means you’ll go home three hours later, exhausted after such a long day.
 Doing an online course means that you can choose a time at your convenience.

 Source: Hooked on Innovation